debdattasarkar/DSA/6. Algorithms/1. (M) Kadane's Algorithm/README.md

 * It dynamically decides at each index whether to start fresh or extend the current subarray.
 * Works even when all elements are negative.

-Let me know if you want to modify this to return the actual subarray (not just the sum).

 Here’s the complete solution for **Kadane’s Algorithm** as requested, including:

 * ✅ **Text explanation**